alexander-mikhailov/techlead_project/solution1 (RestTemplate+Ribbon)/README.md

 ### How to
-Run 2+ instances of import service and check logs to see processing-service routes requests.
+Run 2+ instances of import-service and check logs to see processing-service routes requests.

 ### Issues